ewoodhead/QuantumNPA.jl/README.md

 # QuantumNPA

 Code to do NPA in Julia.
-In development - names of important functions or even the entire project could change.

 Installation:
 ```julia